-- Add in 2-3 pasta based meals a week – you can make up simple pasta sauces to serve with them and pasta is a cheap way of filling up.
+- Add in 2-3 pasta based dishes a week – you can make up simple pasta sauces with vegetables and tinned pulses or fish to serve with them.
+Pasta and whole grains is a cheap way of filling up!

 - Cook meals that will do two nights – or even freeze half for another day.

 - Look at where you shop!
 Smaller supermarkets like Aldi and Lidl are often much cheaper and it’s quicker and easier to pick up those bargains.

 - Look out for the weekly offers on fruit and vegetables or meat and plan your meals around what you know is going to be cheaper that week.

 - Fill up on mashed potatoes, add a side of bread or serve meals with rice mixed with tinned lentils – this is filling and adds in more protein and vegetables.